askap-vast/vast-pipeline/docs/usage/cli.md

 ### Resetting a Pipeline Run

-Detailed commands for resetting the database can be found in [`CONTRIBUTING.md`](./CONTRIBUTING.md).
+Detailed commands for resetting the database can be found in [Contributing and Developing Guidelines](../developing/localdevenv.md#reset-the-database).

 Resetting a pipeline run can be done using the `clearpiperun` command: it will delete all images (and related objects such as sources) associated with that pipeline run, if that images does not belong to another pipeline run.
 It will deleted all the sources associated with that pipeline run.
 ```bash